2009-2037 Stainsbury Ave rezoning application

 Although another question was answered here noting that the gravel path on TransLink property will no longer be accessible to the public; this path or similar is shown in the rezoning booklet (i.e., pages 62-65).
 Can you please clarify what the path in the rezoning booklet is for?
 This has been a popular pathway for gardeners to access garden plots and neighbourhood families to walk with children and pets.
 Further, it is outside the project zone on TransLink property.
 How can developers make changes to this path, outside of impacts during construction which may be allowed by permit?

-Diane L asked about 2 years ago
+Diane L asked almost 3 years ago

 This application does not propose any changes to the TransLink property.
 Any changes on that site would have to be coordinated with and approved by TransLink.
 This path is shown on the rezoning drawings as it is part of the existing context.